Residential street snow removal

 Please remove vehicles from the road

-Remove all vehicles from residential roads during your neighbourhood’s posted timeframe, or you will be towed and fined.
-Parking is permitted on collector roads (192.0 KB) marked with "snow route when declared" signs.
+When the orange signs are posted in your neighbourhood, remove all vehicles from residential streets during the posted timeframe, or you will be towed and fined.
+During this time, parking is permitted on collector roads (190.9 KB) marked with "snow route when declared" signs.

 Follow along with our clearing progress

-Our residential snow clearing map is a web-based, interactive map allowing users to follow along with our snow clearing efforts and see which roads have been cleared and are being worked on.
+The residential snow clearing map allows users to follow along with our snow clearing progress.

 Snow removal NOT currently in progress